-The 1853 Constitution of Argentina (as amended) does not refer to the rights to life or to freedom from torture, though it does cite the importance of both the 1966 Covenant on Civil and Political Rights (ICCPR) and the 1984 Convention against Torture (CAT).Art.
-22, 1853 Constitution of Argentina (as amended).
+The 1994 Constitution of Argentina (as amended) does not refer to the rights to life or to freedom from torture, though it does cite the importance of both the 1966 Covenant on Civil and Political Rights (ICCPR) and the 1984 Convention against Torture (CAT).Art.
+22, 1994 Constitution of Argentina.

 The Constitution also does not refer to the establishment of a national police service or regulate its power to use force.